 The TikTok algorithm is the fuel that feeds the platform’s highly addictive For You Page.
-Here’s everything brands need to know about how the TikTok algorithm works, and how you can work with it in 2023.
+Here’s everything brands need to know about how the TikTok algorithm works, and how you can work with it.

 Get our 2024 Social Trends report, and dig into the juicy data that’ll help you reach your goals in 2024—which is shaping up to be social’s best year yet.

 The TikTok algorithm is a recommendation system that determines which videos will appear on your (unique and highly personalized) For You page.

 No two users will see the same videos on their For You page, and the videos you see might change over time based on your viewing preferences and even your current state of mind.